dotnetrdf/docs/src/latest/docs/user_guide/Tools-rdfServerGui.md

 ### Create Server Advanced

-Create Server Advanced simply allows you to create a server by specifying the same command line arguments as if you were starting [[rdfServer|Tools-rdfServer]] directly.
+Create Server Advanced simply allows you to create a server by specifying the same command line arguments as if you were starting [rdfServer](Tools-rdfServer.md) directly.
 Servers created this way always run as external servers and give you complete control over the options you pass to the server.